Estonian Translation Services for Entrepreneurs

 Irrelevant for your business?
 Not at all.
 These characteristics of the Estonian language will have implications for translation processes, especially when graphic design or data processing plays an important role in the content and search engine optimization for the Estonian language.

 Let us take one simple example for better understanding.
 If you sell a food item to Estonia and your product label must include a best before date, in English, you would write “best before” and then the month/year.
 If you translate this text into Estonian, the month’s ending will change.
 Through this declension, this new ending will correspond to the English word “before” or “until.”
 This, of course, is a simplified example, but just imagine what this language structure will mean for ever-changing, dynamic web content such as the texts in online shops.
 Changing single words will not suffice for creating new and correct content anymore.
 You must restructure the whole sentence.
 So, if you have an online shop where the product descriptions are almost identical, except for a few keywords, it will not be sufficient anymore to load and exchange this data from an existing database.
 The complete sentences must be changed, with the words correctly conjugated and declined.
 Only this way will it be ensured that existing and prospective clients will perceive your texts for the Estonian market as naturally sounding, correct Estonian sales texts.

 Translations for your Estonian business projects

 But maybe it is not the Estonian market itself that you consider as a target market.
-Maybe you are only using Estonia as the entrance to the 440 million EU market and would like to start up an Estonian business there.
+Maybe you are only using Estonia as the 440 million EU market entrance and would like to start up an Estonian business there.
 If so, you can enjoy a highly digital corporate environment that includes health care, ID, government services, immigration, as well as tax filing and preparation.
 Not to mention the extremely business-friendly taxation in this former Soviet country, now a member state of the European Union.

 We translate Estonian business documents into English in a wide range of topic areas, including company formation documents and other legal papers.